SpinningWing Logo

 The earliest helicopters had stability augmentation provided by mechanical systems.
 The most notable may be the “stabilizer bar” on the Bell 47.
 These approaches fell out of favor as electronics and hydraulics became cheaper, lighter, and more reliable.
 Newer systems described herein facilitate autopilot and flight director functionality as well.

 Modern systems include sensors to measure angular velocity and other values.
-For example, a “pitch gyro” may measures pitch rate.
+For example, a “pitch gyro” may measure pitch rate.
 The measured rate is converted into a desired pitch actuator movement.
 This may be a simple multiple of the measured rate.
 The pitch actuator moves the control rod that tilts the swashplate, countering the undesired pitch rate, as a pilot would.

 Example: A pitch disturbance